sacruby/rodaapp/TASKS.md

 1. We used a stub for the data items in the last step.
 Create a model and some test data
 1. Test display

+## Step 4

+1. Implement an API to receive the data in a POST and store it in memory
+1. Ascertain you display the "real" data